 The children participated in eight, 30-40 minute weekly sessions which involved alternate sessions of walking with a few of our Autism Assistance Dogs-in-training, and a dog simulator.
-During these walks individualised physiotherapy intervention occurred, where the Guide Dogs staff would assist the children in improving their pace, posture and balance, subject to their individual needs.
+During these walks individualised physiotherapy and orientation and mobility intervention occurred, where the Guide Dogs staff would assist the children in improving their pace, posture and balance, subject to their individual needs.